SCHOOL EVENTS FOR NEW STUDENTS

 Sign up to be a classroom volunteer, and help out however you can.
 Classes have programs such as Art in Action, celebrations, stations, and field trips that need parent volunteers, and teachers also need preparation help in the classroom.
 You can sign up during Back to School Night at the start of the school year and throughout the year, on either a recurring or as-available basis.

 To volunteer in the classroom or attend field trips, you must obtain volunteer clearance via a fingerprinting process and a TB clearance.
 It’s most convenient to do this when the district offers fingerprinting onsite at the beginning of the year.
-The clearance lasts for the entire time that your child is enrolled in the Millbrae School District.
+The clearance lasts for the entire time that your child is enrolled in the Millbrae School District; however, the TB clearance is only good for four years.
 If you miss the first opportunity, you can go through the school office, to schedule a new time.
 When you do come to volunteer in the classroom, make sure you sign in in the office with Denise Coffaro, the school secretary.

 The Spring Valley PTA (Parent Teacher Association) works to fund school site-specific programs/ supplies such as computers, field trips, assemblies, community-building events, and much more.